 Goldband Snapper (Pristipomoides multidens) are widely distributed throughout the Indo-Pacific region from Samoa to the Red Sea.
-In Australia, they occur from Cape Pasley, Western Australia across the north to Moruya, New South Wales.
-They occur over a wide depth range, but are commercially fished between 80 to 150 m in depth (Figure 1).
-Analysis of otolith stable isotopes indicates that the Northern Territory (NT) has separate biological stocks within this distribution.
+In Australian waters, they are found from Cape Pasley, Western Australia across the north to Moruya, New South Wales.
+They are found over a wide depth range, but are commercially fished between 80 to 150 m in depth (Figure 1).
+An analysis of otolith stable isotopes indicates that the Northern Territory (NT) has separate biological stocks within this distribution^{1,2}.
+Given the difficulties in obtaining relevant biological and catch-and-effort information to assess each individual biological stock, status is reported at the NT-wide level.